Popular NBA analyst offers doom-and-gloom for New York Knicks season hopes after latest Mitchell Robinson setback

 However, they did suffer a major roster setback when Isaiah Hartenstein accepted a big pay increase to take his talents to the Thunder.
 His departure is notable because he was a key player on defense and underrated for what he also offered on the offensive side of the ball.
 Unfortunately, despite their best efforts the front office was unable to replace him in the offseason.

-Then New York Knicks fans were hit with the frustrating news that projected starting center Mitchell Robinson has not recovered from May foot surgery and won’t return until December at the earliest.
+Then the New York Knicks were hit with the frustrating news that projected starting center Mitchell Robinson has not recovered from May foot surgery and won’t return until December at the earliest.
 It has created a worrisome void at the five spot heading into the new season.
-And on a recent edition of ESPN’sNBA Today,” NBA insider Zach Lowe loudly rang the alarm bells on why this is big trouble for the Knicks.
+And on a recent edition of ESPN’sNBA Today,” NBA insider Zach Lowe loudly rang the alarm bells on why this is a big problem for the Knicks.

 Could Isaiah Hartenstein leaving the New York Knicks be one of the biggest moves of the summer?